 If an older adult does have a fall, even if it does not appear to have caused injury, contact his or her doctor for an evaluation and further guidance to prevent another fall.

 For a complimentary in-home consultation, contact Anthem Home Care any time at 361-643-2323.
-Our experts, who provide elderly care in Corpus Christi and nearby areas, can design an individualized plan of care to manage any concerns and to make life safer and more fulfilling for seniors at home.
+Our experts providers of elderly care in Corpus Christi and nearby areas, can design an individualized plan of care to manage any concerns and to make life safer and more fulfilling for seniors at home.